-Just a few moments’ thought should be enough to illuminate why such a correlation should exist.
-After all, if a firm is going to design and sell products or services worldwide, it would do well to have teams that have a diversity of skills, expertise, knowledge, and perspectives.
+Just a few moment's thought should be enough to illuminate why such a correlation should exist and why diversity is important.
+After all, if a firm is going to design and sell products or services worldwide, it would do well to have teams with diverse of skills, expertise, knowledge, and perspectives.

 As is often the case, however, what seems blindingly obvious is the most difficult to put into practice.
 Everyone has inbuilt biases and this extends to everything from the brand of soap we buy at the supermarket to whom we want as a member of our work team.
 Coping with Inclusion and Diversity is hard work, and there is a great deal of comfort in sticking to things that are familiar with and people who are “like us”.

 People who loathe moving out of their comfort zones on I&D issues tend to point out that studies like the McKinsey one quoted above point to a correlation and not causation.
 Late Katherine W. Phillips, Reuben Mark Professor of Organizational Character at Columbia University's Business School, who spent a lifetime studying and promoting diversity in business, admitted as much in her 2017 essay published by Berkeley University.
 “Large data-set studies have an obvious limitation: They only show that diversity is correlated with better performance, not that it causes better performance,” she said.